Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 *If you need complete control over the view of the image, check [here](https://drive.google.com/file/d/1N3jMhLBQQzXQKa8JfW5R7RGvMHI2_wnb/view?usp=sharing).*

+You might notice that the VPC is primarily private, with no public subnets or Internet Gateway configurations.
+In this workshop, you are going to discover how to securely access private resources from the outside and how these resources initiate connections with other AWS services!

 {{% notice note %}}
 I believe the word "DevOps" involves more than just toolings; it is about cultivating the right team culture and applying tool-agnostic techniques to truly speed up the development process.
 This workshop aims to show the core ideas of a DevOps-driven CI/CD pipeline, rather than mastering security scanning, testing, or CI/CD technologies (other components of DevOps, including monitoring and observability, will not be addressed).
 Once you have grasped the fundamentals of a CI/CD pipeline, select your preferred tools for implementation!
 {{% /notice %}}